raspdevpy/ccdoc/guide/Trigger/word.md

 REGEX is a way to let a command trigger on multiple words/ triggers!

 ::: warning Warning
-We higly suggest, you learn REGEX, if you're going to use it yourself!
+We highly suggest, you learn REGEX, if you're going to use it yourself!

 Below are a couple of examples:
 :::